Problem Statement

 The academics of 57% of girls were also affected by the fatherlessness.

 The loss of a significant figure like the father is a great loss, but coping is a part of life.
 Some people go for problem-focused coping, and some go for emotion-focused coping.
-In our sample the girls reported that they have also coped the stress and loss with positive coping as the majority of them (46%) used music as the best coping mechanism, 23% went for self-help/inspirational reading, 15% went for physical fitness, and 15% for writing.
-The loss of father sometimes add something positive in us and the given study, several positive things like soul of a survivor, meaningful life, resiliency, forgiveness, peace, self-confidence, ability to be a strong friend, to be a family like friend, strong bond with mother, creative abilities, fulfillment through giving back were reported by 14%, 14%, 7%, 7%, 7%, 7%, 7%, 7%, 7%, 7%, and 7% of participants respectively.
+In our sample, the girls reported that they have also coped with the stress and loss with positive coping as the majority of them (46%) used music as the best coping mechanism, 23% went for self-help/inspirational reading, 15% went for physical fitness, and 15% for writing.
+The loss of father sometimes adds something positive in us and the given study, several positive things like soul of a survivor, meaningful life, resiliency, forgiveness, peace, self-confidence, ability to be a strong friend, a family friend, strong bond with mother, creative abilities, fulfillment through giving back were reported by 14%, 14%, 7%, 7%, 7%, 7%, 7%, 7%, 7%, 7%, and 7% of participants respectively.
 63% of them also reported that they are now confident.

 Conclusion